jrgong420/log-view/README.md

 - For true access control, use Discourse's built-in category permissions

 **Use case**: Reduce visual clutter and gently encourage users to use post-level replies in journal-style topics, while still allowing flexibility for those who need it.

+#### Embedded Reply Buttons
+**Type**: Boolean (automatically enabled)
+**Default**: true

+When in filtered view (owner comment mode), reply buttons are automatically added to embedded posts (posts from other users shown in `section.embedded-posts`).
+These buttons allow users to reply to embedded posts without leaving the filtered view.

+**Features**:
+- Reply buttons appear on all embedded posts in filtered view
+- Clicking a button opens the Discourse composer with correct reply context
+- User remains on the filtered view page (no navigation)
+- Filtered view is maintained after posting the reply
+- Comprehensive console logging for debugging

+**Technical details**:
+- Uses Discourse Plugin API v1.14.0+
+- Event delegation for SPA compatibility
+- Opens composer via `service:composer` with `skipJumpOnSave: true`
+- See `docs/EMBEDDED_REPLY_BUTTONS_IMPLEMENTATION.md` for full technical documentation
+- See `docs/EMBEDDED_REPLY_BUTTONS_TESTING.md` for testing procedures

 ### Group-Based Access Control